 New Li-Ion Systems:

-The cable connection has remained consistent through the years (three prong cable) so your light will be able to plug into any of the batteries.
+The cable connection has remained consistent through the years (barrel connector) so your light will be able to plug into any of the batteries.

 For the most part, all of our light-heads are compatible with both the NiMH and Li-Ion batteries however run times will vary and due to the voltage differences we can’t guarantee that every light will work with every older NiMH battery.